jonny5532/wsgo/README.md

 If you are using multi-process mode, these will only be activated in the first process.

+## Asynchronous retry

+An asynchronous 'Retry' mechanism allows workers to return immediately, but leaves the request hanging without a response having been sent.
+A later call to `wsgo.notify_retry` from a different thread within the same process can then wake the hanging request and cause it to be processed again.

+This allows long-running requests (such as long-polls) to be queued up without using up a worker each.

 # Background

 This project is heavily inspired by uWSGI, which the author has successfully used in production for many years.
 However it has some drawbacks: